renoki-co/cashier-register/README.md

 The package does not come with Cashier as dependency, so you should install according to your needs:

-Cashier for Stripe:

 ```
 $ composer require laravel/cashier:"^12.9.1"
 ```

-Cashier for Paddle:
+For Paddle, use Cashier for Paddle:

 ```
 $ composer require laravel/cashier-paddle:"^1.4.3"